jonascarpay/apecs/tutorials/GoingFast.md

 #### Conclusion
 That concludes our tour of the apecs internals and performance tips.
+Some final tips:

-One final performance tip is that it can often help to compile your program with `-fllvm -optlo-O3` if you can.
+1. If you can, compile your program with `-fllvm -optlo-O3` for an extra 10-30% performance boost
-This does require a working `llvm` installation, which is outside the scope of this tutorial.
+2. You probably want to call runGC before or after every frame.
+   This makes sure we don't build up too much garbage, and keeps frame times consistent.

 I hope I have answered any other performance related questions you might have had.
 If not, let me know, and I'll see if I can cover it in more detail.